 Summer Study Abroad - Fashion Design Menswear

-This 3 week course covers the full experience of a working menswear designer - covering research, subject knowledge and context, to design development ...more information below.
+Get the full experience of a working menswear designer - covering research, subject knowledge and context, to design development.

 Taught by: Christopher New, Florence Blall and others

-This 3 week course covers the full experience of a working menswear designer - covering research, subject knowledge and context, to design development.
+This 3 week course covers the full experience of a working menswear designer.
+It includes research, subject knowledge and context, to design development.
 It then goes on to teach you the basics of garments construction, based on a vintage piece.
 The focus is looking at menswear as a “product’ rather than high-end fashion.

-In order to achieve a 3D final outcome, together with 2D portfolio work, students are expected to be focused, self-sufficient and hard working.
-Students are encouraged to take initiative, to work independently, and to be willing to learn fast.
-A basic ‘block’ shape / pattern will be followed by the whole class, but there will be plenty of scope for individual students to personalise their own garment.
-Garment construction help will be provided and students are expected to work independently to follow the design brief of the module.
+To achieve a 3D final outcome, together with 2D portfolio work, students are expected to focus and be self-sufficient and hard working.
+We encourage students to take initiative and work independently.
+A basic ‘block’ shape / pattern will be followed by the whole class, but there will be plenty of scope for individual students to personalize their own garment.
+Garment construction help will be provided, however, and students will need to work independently.
+They will need to follow the design brief of the module.
 Tutors and technicians from BA Fashion Design Menswear plus relevant visits and industry guest lecturers will provide an authentic and intensive experience of fashion design menswear at Central Saint Martins.

 Course level: Open